-Common heart attack symptoms include:
+Common heart attack signs and symptoms include:

-- Pressure, tightness, pain, or a squeezing or aching sensation in your chest or arms that may spread to your neck, jaw or back)
+- Pressure, tightness, pain, or a squeezing or aching sensation in your chest or arms that may spread to your neck, jaw or back

-- A feeling of fullness, nausea, indigestion, heartburn or abdominal pain
+- Nausea, indigestion, heartburn or abdominal pain

 - Shortness of breath

-- Lightheadedness or dizziness
+- Lightheadedness or sudden dizziness

 Heart attack symptoms vary

-Some heart attacks strike suddenly, but many people who experience a heart attack have warning signs and symptoms hours, days or weeks in advance.
-The earliest warning of a heart attack may be recurrent chest pain (angina) that's triggered by exertion and relieved by rest.
+Some heart attacks strike suddenly, but many people have warning signs and symptoms hours, days or weeks in advance.
+The earliest warning may be recurrent chest pain (angina) that's triggered by exertion and relieved by rest.
 Angina is caused by a temporary decrease in blood flow to the heart.

 When to see a doctor

-During a heart attack, act immediately.
+Act immediately.
 Some people wait too long because they don't recognize the important signs and symptoms.
 Take these steps:

 What to do if you see someone having a heart attack

-- Heart attack.
+- What is a heart attack?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/heartattack/printall-index.html.
-Accessed March 21, 2013.
+Accessed Sept.
+12, 2014.

 - Crawford MH, ed.
 Current Diagnosis & Treatment: Cardiology.
 3rd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2009. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=8.
-Accessed March 22, 2013.
+Accessed Sept.
+14, 2014.